Women for Common Sense Immigration Policies

-From September 15 - 23, one hundred women will walk on a 100-mile pilgrimage from a detention center in York County, Pennsylvania to Washington, DC.
-Set to arrive when the Pope will be speaking in Congress and meeting with the President, we will walk carrying stories from a site of human suffering to the Pope with a message of human dignity.
+From September 15 - 23, one hundred women walked on a 100-mile pilgrimage from a detention center in York County, Pennsylvania to Washington, DC.
+Arriving when the Pope was speaking in Congress and meeting with the President, we walked carrying our stories from a site of human suffering to the Pope with a message of human dignity.

 Pope Francis has said that the globalization of migration requires a globalization of charity and cooperation.
 He describes a world where no one is seen as useless, out of place or disposable, a church without borders, and nations that welcome the stranger.